-Recommendation: Audio-only telemedicine should be covered on a permanent basis when the service is clinically appropriate4 to be provided using that mode of delivery, as determined by the insurer.
+Recommendation: Audio-only telemedicine should be covered on a permanent basis when the service is clinically appropriate to be provided using that mode of delivery, as determined by the insurer.

-The majority of Subcommittee members supported requiring coverage of audio-only visits, emphasizing that doing so is critical to increase access to telemedicine during the pandemic.
-This is particularly important for vulnerable populations that may not have access to broadband internet, necessary equipment, or sufficient digital literacy to participate in a live videoconference.
-Members generally agreed that there is value in covering audio-only visits, particularly for some behavioral health services, such as counseling, that could be delivered without a visual component.
-However, one insurer expressed the opinion that telemedicine visits conducted solely via audio may not provide as full of a medical experience as when the visit includes a visual component, and advocated for the ability to pay audio-visual encounters at a higher rate than audio-only encounters.
-Behavioral health providers, on the other hand, were concerned that a differential between audio-only and audio-video would disproportionately affect payment for behavioral health services, since audio-only can serve behavioral health better than other medical specialties.
-There was also concern among consumer advocates that restricting payment or use of audio-only telehealth could disproportionately affect low-income and racial/ethnic minorities.
+Subcommittee members supported requiring coverage of audio-only visits, emphasizing that doing so is critical to increase access to telemedicine during the pandemic.
+This is particularly important for vulnerable populations that may not have access to broadband internet or the necessary equipment, or may not have sufficient digital literacy to participate in a live videoconference.
+Members generally agreed that there is value in covering audio-only visits, particularly for some behavioral health services, such as counseling, that could be delivered effectively without a visual component.

 There was significant discussion about the blurring of lines between follow-up telephone calls that should be covered and paid for as part of a previous visit and a separately billed, audio-only telemedicine visit.
-While payer and American Medical Association Current Procedure Terminology (AMA CPT) guidelines help distinguish the difference between a follow-up phone call and a separately billable audio-only visit, some Subcommittee members noted that additional work is still needed to clarify these rules.
-Subcommittee members also noted that it is important that providers are clear and the patient is fully informed about when a phone call may generate a separate charge to avoid any unanticipated billing.
+While some payers have guidelines that help distinguish the difference between a follow-up phone call and a separately billable audio-only visit, additional work is needed to clarify these rules.
+Subcommittee members also noted that it is important that providers are clear and the patient is fully informed about when a phone call may generate a separate charge to avoid any surprise billing.